Mathematicians have discovered a problem they cannot solve. It's not that they're not smart enough; there simply is no answer.

 The good news is that the solution to the continuum hypothesis isn't very important to most of mathematics.
 And, similarly, this permanent mystery might not create a major obstacle to machine learning.

-"Because EMX is a new model in machine learning, we do not yet know its usefulness for developing real-world algorithms," Lev Reyzin, a professor of mathematics at the University of Illinois in Chicago, who did not work on the paper, wrote in an accompanying Nature News & Views article.
+"Because EMX is a new model in machine learning, we do not yet know its usefulness for developing real-world algorithms," Lev Reyzin, a professor of mathematics at the University of Illinois in Chicago, who did not work on the paper, wrote in an accompanying Nature (opens in new tab) News & V (opens in new tab)iews article (opens in new tab).
 "So these results might not turn out to have practical importance," Reyzin wrote.

 Running up against an unsolvable problem, Reyzin wrote, is a sort of feather in the cap of machine-learning researchers.